 If you’re interested or if you have more questions, email us at run4BCM@bostonchildrensmuseum.org.

 You have my application!
 What’s next?

-You will be contacted for a brief phone interview in early December.
+You will be contacted for a brief phone interview this spring.

 Can I raise more than the goal of $10,000?

 Of course!
 We will be looking for team members who set a substantial fundraising goal above and beyond what we ask for.

 Where does the money go?